lgalke/vim-compiler-vale/README.md

 1. The native `:compiler vale` will activate the vale prose linter.
 Subsequent invokations of `:make` will run the `vale` on the current file and display its output in the quickfix window.
-2. Hence, the commands `:cnext` and `:cprevious` allow to navigate through the errors.
+2. Hence, the usual quickfix commands `:copen`, `:cnext` and `:cprevious` enable navigation through the errors.

 ## Example quickfix list